-Here’s some examples of items that CANNOT NOW be charged for.
-I’m betting there’s quite a few things here you’ve routinely charged for in the past – that are now not allowed:
+Here's some examples of items that CANNOT NOW be charged for.
+There's likely to be quite a few things here you've routinely charged for in the past - that are now not allowed:

 - Credit checks of tenants.
 If you credit check a tenant then it's now the letting agent / landlord's cost.
 Also you can't demand a tenant obtains and pays for their own credit check.

 - Administration costs - for example drawing up the AST

 - Charges for missed mortgage payments due to tenant being late with the rent.

 - And many more...